Rex Flake

 Research Staff; M.S., 2003, Center for earthquake Research and Information, University of Memphis;

-Scientific Programmer and GPS Data Analyst, PANGA Data Analysis Center,
+Scientific Programmer and GPS Data Analyst, PANGA Data Analysis Center

 Craig Scrivner

 Research Professor, Ph.D.
-1998, California Institute
+1998, California Institute of Technology: Seismology

-Emily Parker; BA in Geology, Colorado College, 2007
+Emily Parker, M.S.
+2009; BA in Geology, Colorado College, 2007

 Understanding active faulting in the Himalaya: A geodetic study.